immich-app/immich/docs/docs/features/read-only-gallery.md

     restart: always
 ```
 :::tip
-Internal and external path has to be identical.
+Internal and external path have to be identical.
 :::

 *Remember to bring the container down/up to register the changes.
 Make sure you can see the mounted path in the container.*